niuxuetao/paxml/README.md

 paxml
 =====

-Process Automation Extensible Markup Language
+Process Automation Extensible Markup Language.
+Suitable for operation staff to automate business processes and for software testers to automate test cases.